 How effective is it?

-The Combined Pill is over 99% effective if taken according to instructions.
+Over 99 per cent effective if taken according to instructions.
 Less than one woman in 100 will get pregnant in a year.

 How does it work?